-On March 19, 2020, a World Intellectual Property Organization (“WIPO”) Panel issued a Uniform Domain Name Dispute Resolution Policy (“UDRP”) decision regarding Latimer LeVay Fyock’s client Zacks Investment Research, Inc. (“Zacks”) that ordered the transfer of the domain name <zackstrading.com> to Zacks.
+On April 13, 2022, a World Intellectual Property Organization (“WIPO”) Panel issued a Uniform Domain Name Dispute Resolution Policy (“UDRP”) decision in favor of Zacks Investment Research, Inc. (“Zacks”), for the domain name <zackstrade.pro>.

 The full decision in Zacks Investment Research, Inc. v.
-Parker Mitchell, Regal Consulting, LLC Case No. D2020-0407can be found here.
+Eruwa Ninioritse Case No. D2022-0122 can be found here.

-Zacks Investment Research, Inc. was represented in the proceeding by Latimer LeVay Fyock attorneys John L. Ambrogi and Colin T.J.
+Zacks Investment Research was represented in the proceeding by Latimer LeVay Fyock attorneys John L. Ambrogi and Colin T.J.
 O’Brien.

 If you are a business that needs assistance with online infringement or other cyber issues please contact one of our Intellectual Property Attorneys: Colin O’Brien at email@example.com, John Ambrogi at firstname.lastname@example.org or Yan Goodwin at email@example.com